 The Surrounding Environment

-Arriving at Peel Forest, you'll find yourself surrounded by a stunning natural environment that enhances your visit to Acland Falls.
+Upon arriving at Peel Forest, you’re greeted by a captivating natural environment that elevates your visit to Acland Falls.
+The forest is dominated by native species like fuchsia, māhoe, and kānuka.

 Experience the Serenity of Peel Forest